Here are some tips for those working on becoming a CFI or who already is, but wants to be better at what they do.

 A CFI can stand out from the crowd by having really strong knowledge of spins (same with upset recovery) just because most do not do more than the bare minimum.
 Don’t be a bare minimums instructor.
 Start with my All About Spins page.

-- Make sure you have AC 61-67: Stall & Spin Awareness Training in your tool box, and read it.
+- Make sure you have the latest version of AC 61-67: Stall & Spin Awareness Training in your tool box, and read it.
+Teaching proper stall/spin awareness is a responsibility every CFI should take very seriously.
+Most loss of control inflight (LOC-I) mishaps can be prevented, the key is proper education and training.

 - Make sure you have a strong understanding of aerodynamics.
 Passing your CFI checkride in no way means this is true.
 Just as with spin training, the average new CFI’s aerodynamic knowledge is often less than stellar.
 An example is Maneuvering Speed (Va).
 How well do you understand this?
 What exactly does it mean and can you teach some of the nuances related to referencing this speed in flight?